hhphu/InfoSec/Projects/Forage/GoldmanSachs/Task.md

 	john --format=Raw-MD5  passwd_dump.txt
 ```

+- - This is how it should look like.

 ![image](https://github.com/hhphu/InfoSec/assets/45286750/b162dc28-ab2a-42b6-8984-7b981b3eff40)

-- This should be the la